 - Over 30,000 emergency department visits due to dog bite injuries are recorded annually.

 - More than 50,000 animal bites are reported annually.

 - Around 77 percent of animal bites involve pet dogs.

-- The most dangerous dog breed is pit bulls, responsible for almost 30 percent of dog bites.
+- The most dangerous dog breed is the pit bull, responsible for almost 30 percent of dog bites.
 The next-most-common biters are German Shepherds at 15 percent and Chihuahuas at 11 percent.

-Dog bites can happen unexpectedly and, under the wrong circumstances, anybody is liable to be attacked.
-However, children are the most at-risk for being bitten.
+Dog bites can happen unexpectedly, and anybody is liable to be attacked under the wrong circumstances.
+However, children are the most at risk of being bitten.
 The CDC estimates that about half of dog bite injuries affect young children and that around 82 percent of emergency room visits involve children younger than 15.
 Young children between the ages of five and nine are reported to be the most likely demographic to need medical care after suffering a bite.
 Additionally, where adults are most often bitten on their arms or legs, 65 percent of dog bite injuries involving children affect the neck, face, or head.

-The most important step to take in claiming payments for your injuries is calling a lawyer.
-Having a lawyer on your side as soon as possible ensures that your case is properly investigated and prepared.
-The earlier a lawyer can get to work on your case, the easier it is for them to keep liable parties from disclaiming responsibility.
+The most crucial step in claiming payments for your injuries is calling a lawyer.
+Having a lawyer on your side immediately ensures your case is properly investigated and prepared.
+The earlier a lawyer can work on your case, the easier it is for them to keep liable parties from disclaiming responsibility.
 However, choosing the right lawyer isn't always easy.

-Even if you don't spend much time around dogs, knowing how to avoid being bitten is important, and being aware of the warning signs that dogs display can mean avoiding serious injuries.
+Even if you don't spend much time around dogs, knowing how to avoid being bitten is essential, and being aware of the warning signs that dogs display can mean avoiding serious injuries.

 Watch the informative video below to learn about dog behavior and avoiding bites.Dog Bite Lawyers in Tracy, CA